Rollo Coaster

 Rollo Coaster is a wooden roller coaster located at Idlewild and Soak Zone near Ligonier, Pennsylvania.
-It was built in 1938 by Philadelphia Toboggan Company (PTC).
+It was built in 1938 by Philadelphia Toboggan Coasters (PTC).
 It was Idlewild's first and only roller coaster for decades, until the larger Wild Mouse coaster was erected in 1993.
 The coaster temporarily closed in 2016 following an incident, but reopened in 2018.

 History

 Rollo Coaster opened in 1938, and was built with lumber sourced directly from the park, using a sawmill built nearby specifically for the project.

-Built over a hillside, Rollo Coaster is an out and back coaster.
-It uses skid brakes operated manually with a lever.
-The train consists of four cars.
-The first car has two rows, and the other cars have one row.
-Each row has two seats.
-It is located next to the carousel and Flying Aces.
-Its original train featured nothing but a grab bar for restraints, but its current train features seatbelts and individual ratcheting lap bars.

-While Rollo Coaster's only elements are several small hills, it uses the park's topography to its advantage.
-Built over steep terrain, the ride features many tight twists and turns, which intensify the ride and its sense of speed.

-Rollo Coaster was once designated by the American Coaster Enthusiasts (ACE) as an ACE Coaster Classic.
+Its original train featured no restraints except for a grab bar.
+It was designated by the American Coaster Enthusiasts (ACE) as an ACE Coaster Classic for the preservation of its original historic ride experience.
 This designation was rescinded upon the addition of its new trains, which utilize stricter restraints than the designation allows for.

-Incident

-On August 11, 2016, a three-year-old boy was thrown from Rollo Coaster.
-The boy sustained serious injuries and was rushed to a Pittsburgh hospital by helicopter, where he was listed in critical condition with head and chest injuries.
-The boy was in the hospital for two months before being released.
+2016 incident and train redesign

+On August 11, 2016, four riders boarded Rollo Coaster and the train was dispatched.
+The train traveled the course normally until the train reached the turn-around and as the train turned around a three year-old rider was ejected from the train, hitting a nearby fence.
+The train then went through the rest of the course normally.
+The ejected rider suffered head and chest injuries and was flown to the UPMC Children's Hospital of Pittsburgh.

 The ride was closed pending an investigation and remained closed for the remainder of the 2016 season, as well as all of the 2017 season.
 In May 2017, the Division of Rides and Amusements of the Pennsylvania Department of Agriculture released its investigative report, detailing how the ride's restraints were not extensive enough to secure a rider as small as the three-year-old boy had been.
 In addition, the report noted several instances of excessive wear and movement of the train hitches and tracks, but it wasn't known whether these factors caused or influenced the accident.
 The report listed several requirements for the ride to be reopened, including the addition of seat belts, a reevaluation of minimum rider height, and a ride evaluation by a professional engineer.
-Based on this report, the state also recommended amusement parks with similar roller coasters voluntarily make take the same actions.
+Based on this report, the state also recommended amusement parks with similar roller coasters voluntarily take the same actions.
 Idlewild announced they had purchased a new train for Rollo Coaster from PTC, which included seat belts and lap bars, and that they expected the ride to resume operation for the 2018 season, pending a state inspection.
 It reopened in 2018 without further issue, and has been operating ever since.